What Is Form 1042? Who It’s for & How to Fill It Out

 Form 1000 is a document used to record the amount of interest paid on bonds that had a tax-free agreement and issued before 1934.
 It is very unlikely that you will have this form if your business is newly created.

-Line 61 asks about the number of 1042-S that you file via mail or electronically while line 62 asks about the cumulative income of all income reported on Form 1042-S and 1000.
+Line 61 asks about the number of 1042-S that you file via mail or electronically, while line 62 asks about the cumulative income of all income reported on Form 1042-S and 1000.
 This includes the total amount of FDAP income.
 FDAP includes income not directly correlated with the work of the business (i.e., employee compensation, consultant income).
 These items include but are not limited to interest, dividends, and investment property.
 It also includes the total amount of US source substitute dividend payments.
 These are payments given to you by a broker instead of stock dividends given.

 It is very unlikely that your business will have these payments; therefore, the total amount of income for line 62 should be from FDAP income.

 The last part of page 1 has three places to certify the information on the form and provide the IRS with the right contact information.
-Not all of the places may be applicable to your company.
+Not all the places may be applicable to your company.
 A brief description of each is shown below.

 - Third-Party Designee.
 The third-party designee is if you decide to have a consultant or someone outside of your company to discuss matters with the IRS.
 If that is the case, you should include their name.